arseniypom/articles-seeker-be/README.md

 # Articles Seeker Backend

 This is the backend part of the Articles Seeker application, a service that provides scientific articles based on a given topic.
 It uses OpenAI's API to fetch relevant articles and is designed to be secure, efficient, and easy to use.
-The frontend part of the application is deployed on Vercel, and the backend is built using Express, TypeScript, and other modern web technologies.
+It is built using Express, TypeScript, and other modern web technologies.

 ## Table of Contents